MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-start-here.md

 - Microsoft Teams
 ---

-# Get started with your Microsoft Teams upgrade
+# Getting started with your Microsoft Teams upgrade

 ## Why upgrade to Microsoft Teams?